hyperledger/besu-docs/docs/private-networks/concepts/privacy/index.md

 - We recommend using a network with a consensus mechanism supporting transaction finality.
 For example, [IBFT 2.0](../../how-to/configure/consensus/ibft.md).
 - Tessera must be [highly available and run in a separate instance to Besu].

-Using private transactions with [pruning] or [fast sync](../../../public-networks/reference/cli/options.md#sync-mode) isn't supported.
+Using private transactions with [fast sync](../../../public-networks/reference/cli/options.md#sync-mode) isn't supported.

 :::